 The Nikon D810 is all about features and that’s where it truly shines.
 Nikon might not have delivered much better image quality, but it certainly did deliver a very useful feature – decreased base ISO of 64, which is 2/3 of a stop lower than ISO 100.
 Why is this useful?
 Because 64 is a native ISO, which means that you are getting a real hardware change and not a software “boost”.
 This makes ISO 64 as good as ISO 100 (actually even better, since there is a bit more dynamic range) and better yet, you can now go all the way down to ISO 32 when needed.
 As far as I know, the D810 is the first modern DSLR that allows going below ISO 50 – the last DSLR camera that could do that was the Kodak SLR/n, which could go all the way down to ISO 6.

 Arguably the best improvement in the D810 is its 30% faster EXPEED 4 processor.
 As I reveal in the Autofocus Performance page of this review, the faster processor results in much faster autofocus speed for acquiring initial focus and tracking moving subjects.
 The difference is quite drastic and something our team was able to feel while photographing wildlife.
-In addition, the new processor allows for faster data throughput, which translates to a number of improvements such as: faster frame rate for stills and video.
+In addition, the new processor allows for faster data throughput, which translates to a number of improvements such as a faster frame rate for stills and video.

 The addition of sRAW format is also relatively new – the D810 is the second Nikon camera after the D4S to get this format.
 Although we have previously covered the problems of sRAW format in detail in various articles, you can see our summary in the Image Sensor, RAW and sRAW Options page of this review.